VandyHacks/vaken/docs/docs/dev/graphql_and_mongodb.md

 - [./src/server/resolvers.ts](./src/server/resolvers.ts)

 #### Codegen
 As a reminder, we use Graphql Code Generator to generate Typescript definitions for GraphQL resolvers and their MongoDB objects.
-In order for GraphQL resolvers to return mongoDB objects instead of their default types, you must change:
+In order for GraphQL resolvers to return MongoDB objects instead of their default types, you must change:
  - [./codegen.json](./codegen.json)

 #### Example Queries from the Client